dading84/hangman/README.md

 # React Hangman Game

-This project was an exercise from the (Northcoders)[https://northcoders.com/] skills bootcamp.
+This project was an exercise from the [Northcoders](https://northcoders.com/) skills bootcamp.

-The objective was to make a react mini app.
+The objective was to make a [React](https://reactjs.org/) mini app.
 We were given a number of starting ideas to choose from, I chose to make a hangman game.

 Play the game: https://duncan-s-white.github.io/hangman/